martenframework/marten/docs/versioned_docs/version-0.1/files/managing-files.md

 ## File objects

-Mentioned previously, file objects are used internally by Marten in order to allow to interact with files that are associated with model records.
+As mentioned previously, file objects are used internally by Marten to allow interacting with files that are associated with model records.
 These objects are instances of the [`Marten::DB::Field::File::File`](pathname:///api/Marten/DB/Field/File/File.html) class.
 They give access to basic file properties and they allow to interact with the associated IO.

-It should be noted that these "file objects" are **always** associated with a model record (persisted or not), and as such they are only used in the context of the [`file`](../models-and-databases/reference/fields#file) model field.
+It should be noted that these "file objects" are **always** associated with a model record (persisted or not), and as such, they are only used in the context of the [`file`](../models-and-databases/reference/fields#file) model field.

-Finally, it's worth mentioning that file objects can be **attached** and / or **committed**:
+Finally, it's worth mentioning that file objects can be **attached** and/or **committed**:

-* an **attached** file object has an associated file set: in that case its [`#attached?`](pathname:///api/Marten/DB/Field/File/File.html#attached%3F-instance-method) method returns `true`
+* an **attached** file object has an associated file set: in that case, its [`#attached?`](pathname:///api/Marten/DB/Field/File/File.html#attached%3F-instance-method) method returns `true`
-* a **committed** file object has an associated file that is _persisted_ to the underlying [storage](#file-storages): in that case its [`#committed?`](pathname:///api/Marten/DB/Field/File/File.html#committed%3F%3ABool-instance-method) method returns `true`
+* a **committed** file object has an associated file that is _persisted_ to the underlying [storage](#file-storages): in that case, its [`#committed?`](pathname:///api/Marten/DB/Field/File/File.html#committed%3F%3ABool-instance-method) method returns `true`

 For example: